sdeepaknarayanan/cil-project/scripts/README.md

 - ```ft_resnet_gmap_nopt.sh``` - This script finetunes the ResUNet on Kaggle Data.
 The model loaded for finetuning was trained on Google Data with encoder being initialized randomly.

 ---

-The models obtained from all the experiments and the ones used for finetuning are available [here](https://drive.google.com/drive/u/0/folders/1vZl5hVb_daQ6rG35uUQby0mRTWAl-640), under the same name as the scripts.
+The models obtained from all the experiments and the ones used for finetuning are available [here](https://drive.google.com/drive/folders/1jD9yW-o4AmwGWXaErcm8Bbey_3kBeSyU?usp=sharing).